 When it comes to bounce rates, if visitors don’t consider a website as a credible go-to source, they will leave.
-Your brand identity (color, design, and copy) must be consistent on every web page, landing page, and social media pages.
+Your brand identity (colour, design, and copy) must be consistent on every web page, landing page, and social media pages.
 Your font sizes should be at least 12pt font size if not larger.
 Try to avoid low-contrast text because it can be challenging to read.

 Lastly, maintaining a low bounce rate is vital if you expect to achieve online success.
 As a result, you will improve conversions and experience an increase in revenue.

-If you want to keep customers on your website, you need to use quality behavioral web design to lower the bounce rate.
+If you want to keep customers on your website, you need to use quality behavioural web design to lower the bounce rate.
 The more you can keep visitors on the page, the more you can improve the results for your business.

-If you need help improving the quality of your website, so you can reduce your bounce rate then schedule a free consultation with Shout Seo Agency today.
+If you need help improving the quality of your website, so you can reduce your bounce rate then schedule a free consultation with Shout SEO Agency today.